 However, you don’t need that price to create a true breakeven.
 When you figure out your expenses, you’ll know what your price needs to be because your breakeven price will tell you what you need to sell for.
 When you compare that to the local price at the elevator, you’ll know if it’s profitable or not.

 Your breakeven number is just like everything else in your operation.
-It’s a tool to make decisions.
-It will help you make better marketing decisions.
+It’s a tool to help you make informed marketing decisions.

 Every operation is different.
-It will depend on when you need cash flow.
+When you should sell will depend on when you need cash flow.
 Do you have payments that need to be made?
 Rent due?
 A tax liability?

 Whether you’re buying equipment, buying land, or taking on new acres will have an effect on your cash flow.

 All of these decisions have pros and cons on your overall operational breakeven.
-Utilizing the breakeven analysis allows you to know whether you're selling at a profit or when to market your crop.
+Utilizing the breakeven analysis allows you to know whether you're selling at a profit and when to market your crop.